-Give your usual seafood recipe a delicious twist with this teriyaki pineapple salmon.
+Teriyaki pineapple salmon give you a delicious twist usual seafood recipe .
 Enjoy fresh pan-seared salmon smothered in delicious sweet and tangy sauce topped with caramelized pineapple!

 One thing that I’m trying to do now that we have a more stable working time is to make sure our meals are nutritious and delicious, no food is wasted and we eat homemade food as often as possible.
 You know I’m all about “homemade is better”.